Media Overview

 With the increasing availability of Generative AI tools, many u3a may wish to use the approach to add media (typically logos, images or text) to their sites.
 In doing so the following points should be noted:

-• u3a’s should not publish written material 100% generated by AI, as any generative AI tool is susceptible to bias (in particular gender, people of colour and disabilities), errors and mistakes.
+• u3a’s should not publish written material fully generated by AI, as any generative AI tool is susceptible to bias (in particular gender, people of colour and disabilities), errors and mistakes.
 In addition, the generated text will probably not have the correct tone or voice for a u3a.

 • When generative AI media is used: